Agent Configuration

 Default agent configurations

-These are the factory defaults.
+These are the factory defaults stored in agent frontmatter.
+At runtime, the orchestrator may override the model field via effort-based model selection based on triage complexity.
 Use /lineup:configure to customize, or reset to these values at any time.
 See Customize Agents for a walkthrough.

 Researcher